WillisPalmer launches Children’s Charter to support vulnerable children

 WillisPalmer has recruited a team of Consultant Social Workers (CSWs) to quality assure all reports before they are filed with the instructing party.
-The CSWs have been personally selected by the Chief Executive because of their significant experience in both undertaking specialist reports, and managing the quality of reports over many years.
-Click here to read more about our QA process.
+The CSWs have significant experience in both undertaking specialist reports, and managing the quality of reports over many years.
+Read more about our QA process.

 Solicitor, Local Authority, London Borough